Biomedical Vacation Scholarships

 If you are disabled or have a chronic health condition, we can support you with the application process.

 We consider applications once a year.
-You must submit your application by midnight (GMT/BST) on the deadline day.
+You must submit your application by 17:00 (GMT/BST) on the deadline day.
 We don't accept late applications.

 Find out about how we've worked with the funding community to develop principles and obligations setting out what we expect from those responsible for clinical training, trainees and funders across the UK.